 Adding color to your tail

-Tail is a very useful tool for monitoring error stream.
-Sometime the output from tail can have too much information and its black and white monotone output can be hard to follow with the eyes.
+Tail is a very useful tool for monitoring an error stream.
+Sometimes the output from tail can have too much information, and its black-and-white monotone output can be hard to follow with the eyes.

-The basic: Linux terminal has the capability to colorize text.
+The basic: a Linux terminal has the capability to colorize text.
+For example:

 will produce a simple text saying, well: